s4k1b/KeepAlive/typescript/README.md

 - *Non Exception Failure:* Typescript checks what properties of an object are existing and accessible.
 So, it will throw error when we try to access an object property that does not exist.
 - *Types of Tooling:*TypeScript can deliver “quick fixes” to automatically fix errors, refactorings to easily re-organize code, and useful navigation features for jumping to definitions of a variable, or finding all references to a given variable.

+## Why is typescript called the structurally typed type system

+Because typescript is only concered with the structure and capabilities of types.

 ## Compiler

 - *Install* - `npm i -g typescript`